akazukin5151/approportionment/README.md

 ### WebUI

 - Invert colorscheme
-- consider running simulation as soon as any setting is changed, alternatively make the run button red if there are un-ran changes
+- consider running simulation as soon as any setting is changed
 - Sticky table headers on scroll
 - Use a proper error dialog instead of alert for errors
     - display a helpful notification explaining that example plot needs to be fetched (which slows down page load times)